nkatsaros/pipboygo/README.md

 An enhanced Pip-Boy second screen for Fallout 4

 ## Work in Progress
 Currently, the tool searches for the first non-busy game it can find and connects to it.
-When connected it dumps that it has received messages.
-If the game is busy or an error occurs it will try to connect to the next available server.
+When connected, it prints that it has received messages.
+If the game is busy or an error occurs it will try to connect to the next available game.

 ## Prerequisites
 * [Go](https://golang.org/), probably any version